kelnom/TipCalculator/README.md

 ## Notes

-i havent had to build any ios app before.. trying to call some sunctions and not working out
+i havent had to build any ios app before.. trying to call some functions and not working out

 ## License